CBZ-D-velop/Ansible-Role-Labocbz-Install-Influxdb/README.md

 * Role can now use system users and address groups
 * Role handle the log path
 * Role create a service file, in order do not log inside sysout

+### 2024-02-22: New CICD and fixes

+* Added support for Ubuntu 22
+* Added support for Debian 11/22
+* Edited vars for linting (role name and __)
+* Added generic support for Docker dind (can add used for obscures reasons ... user in use)
+* Fix idempotency
+* Added informations for UID and GID for user/groups
+* Added support for user password creation (on_create)
+* New CI, need work on tag and releases
+* CI use now Sonarqube

 ## Authors